adityaroyalm/tensorflow-serving-php-client/readme.md

 ## tensorflow-serving-php-client

-`tensorflow-serving-php-client` is a framework agnostic library helps calling machine learning models served by  [tensorflow serving](https://github.com/tensorflow/serving)  from your `php application`.
+`tensorflow-serving-php-client` is a framework agnostic library helps with calling machine learning models served by [tensorflow serving](https://github.com/tensorflow/serving)  from your `php application`.

 ## Requirements